smyja/ivory/README.md

 # Ivory Project

-A full-stack application for question clustering and dataset management, built with Next.js and FastAPI.
+A full-stack application for clustering and dataset management, built with Next.js and FastAPI.

 ## Project Structure